ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Related Work

 \section{Related Work}

-\textbf{Public Prostatectomy Datasets.} Several prostatectomy datasets have been introduced in recent years, including GraSP~\cite{ayobi2024pixelwise}, TAPIS~\cite{ayobi2023matis}, PSI-AVA~\cite{valderrama2020tapir}, and SAR-RARP50~\cite{psychogyios2023sar}.
-These were developed for varied downstream tasks such as phase segmentation or instrument tracking and contain partially overlapping surgical videos.
-The ESAD dataset~\cite{bawa2021saras}, released for the SARAS-ESAD2021 challenge~\cite{bawa2021saras}, focuses on surgical action recognition.
-However, as summarized in Table~\ref{tab:prostate_compare}, none of these datasets support surgical triplet detection, which requires explicit annotation of instrument, action, and target interactions.
-For example, PSI-AVA includes labels for instruments and actions but omits target annotations, limiting its suitability for comprehensive triplet-level analysis.
-To bridge this gap, we augmented our dataset with surgical triplet annotations in four ESAD and eight PSI-AVA videos.
-This integration results in a more complete and task-specific dataset tailored for modeling fine-grained instrument-action-target dynamics in prostatectomy procedures.

-\textbf{Surgical Triplet Datasets.} While many surgical video datasets have emerged, most are not designed to support triplet-based reasoning.
-Datasets such as Cholec80-locations~\cite{shi2020real} and CholecTrack20~\cite{nwoye2025cholectrack20} provide bounding box annotations but focus primarily on instrument tracking, without structured action-target associations required for triplet detection.
+While many surgical video datasets have emerged, most are not designed to support triplet-based reasoning.
+Datasets such as Cholec80-locations~\citep{shi2020real} and CholecTrack20~\citep{nwoye2025cholectrack20} provide bounding box annotations but focus primarily on instrument tracking, without structured action-target associations required for triplet detection.
 A few datasets offer partial triplet-style annotations but are limited in scope, accessibility, or domain relevance.
-For instance, MISAW~\cite{huaulme2021micro} is restricted to simulated anastomosis tasks.
-RLLS-I2M~\cite{zhao2022murphy}, Cataract~\cite{lin2022instrument}, and PhacoQ~\cite{linl2024instrument} are not publicly available, making comparative analysis infeasible.
-CholecQ~\cite{linl2024instrument} is a notable exception, offering bounding box annotations for triplet-like structures.
-However, it is constrained to 3-second clips from Cholec80~\cite{twinanda2016endonet}, resulting in high frame redundancy and limited temporal diversity.
-It lacks full-procedure coverage and contains only 17 unique triplet types, far fewer than the 100 in CholecT50~\cite{nwoye2021rendezvous} or the 89 in our proposed \textbf{ProstaTD}.
-These limitations render CholecQ a toy-scale dataset inadequate for robust, real-world triplet modeling (see Table~\ref{tab:prostate_compare}).
+For instance, MISAW~\citep{huaulme2021micro} is restricted to simulated anastomosis tasks.
+RLLS-I2M~\citep{zhao2022murphy}, Cataract~\citep{lin2022instrument}, and PhacoQ~\citep{linl2024instrument} are not publicly available, making comparative analysis infeasible.
+CholecQ~\citep{linl2024instrument} is a notable exception, offering bounding box annotations for triplet-like structures.
+However, it is constrained to three-second clips from Cholec80~\citep{twinanda2016endonet}, resulting in high frame redundancy and limited temporal diversity.
+Consequently, their triplet boundaries can't cover a complete action, so the dataset does not qualify as a resource for proper triplet action modeling.
+Moreover, this limitation also results in the dataset lacking full procedure coverage and containing only 17 unique triplet types, far fewer than the 100 in CholecT50 or the 89 in our proposed ProstaTD.
+These limitations render CholecQ a toy-scale dataset that is inadequate for robust real-world triplet modeling (see Table~\ref{tab:prostate_compare}).